-- 5.16 Therefore, the "best estimate" financial assumptions adopted for the 30 June 2023 investigation are: - 2.2% p.a. real investment return over salary inflation.
-This comprised a 5.7% p.a. net of tax investment return assumption and a 3.5% p.a. salary inflation assumption.
-This is 0.2%p.a. higher than the long term real investment return assumed as at 30 June 2022 and will improve the expected long term funding position. - 3.6% p.a. real investment return over price inflation.
+- 5.9 The "best estimate" financial assumptions adopted at the 30 June 2023 actuarial investigation were: - 2.2% p.a. real long term investment return over salary inflation.
+This comprised a 5.7% p.a. net of tax investment return assumption and a 3.5% p.a. long-term salary inflation assumption. - 3.6% p.a. real investment return over price inflation.
 This comprised a 6.4% p.a. gross of tax investment return and a 2.8% p.a.
-CPI assumption.
-This is 0.35% p.a. higher than assumed as at 30 June 2022 and will improve the long term expected funding. - 5.17 The investments for a very small group of fixed term pensions are matched to the liabilities by investing in fixed interest securities including CPI linked bonds.
-Based on current CPI indexed bond interest rates a real discount rate (i.e. discount rate above CPI) of 2.9% has been assumed.
+CPI assumption. - 5.10 The "best estimate" financial assumptions adopted at the 30 June 2024 actuarial investigation have been updated to reflect the most recent capital market assumptions and current asset allocation from the Fund's asset consultant, Frontier.
+The "best estimate" financial assumptions adopted in this valuation are: - 2.1% p.a. real long term investment return over salary inflation.
+This comprised a 5.6% p.a. net of tax investment return assumption and a 3.5% p.a. long-term salary inflation assumption. - 3.6% p.a. real investment return over price inflation.
+This comprised a 6.3% p.a. gross of tax investment return and a 2.7% p.a.
+CPI assumption. - 5.11 The investments for a very small group of fixed term pensions are matched to the liabilities by investing in fixed interest securities including CPI linked bonds.
+Based on current CPI indexed bond interest rates a real discount rate (i.e. discount rate above CPI) of 3.6% has been assumed.
 This discount rate is net of investment management fees and administration costs.